Didaktik

 Didaktik M

-Because of the Anstrem chip, display was sllightly different, the screen's aspect ratio was not really 4:3.
+Because of the Anstrem chip, display was slightly different, the screen's aspect ratio was not really 4:3.
 The reason for the chip choice was that it had better thermal stability, something that earlier Didaktik computers and the computers they were based on lacked, causing overheating issues.

 Technical Details